KillingSpark/zstd-rs/Readme.md

 ## Roadmap

-1. More Performance optimizations (targets would be sequence_decoding and reverse_bitreader::get_bits.
-Those account for about 50% of the whole time used)
+1. More Performance optimizations
+  * sequence_decoding and reverse_bitreader::get_bits.
+Those account for about 50% of the whole time used in decoding
+  * Matching suffixes.
+This accounts for >60% of the whole time used in encoding
+2. Implement encoder features
+  * More levels
+  * Dictionaries
+  * Checksums

 ## Testing